olalonde/mcp-human/README.md

-# A MCP Server for Humans
+# A MCP Server for Human Assistance

 MCP (Model Context Protocol) server that gives human assistance to AIs.
 It uses Amazon Mechanical Turk to ask questions to a real humans.
 This is more of a proof-of-concept than a serious tool but improvements are welcome.
 See [limitations](#limitations).